floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_internalusers.md

 ## Changing the internal user password

-The password of internal users can easily be updated either via the Kibana dashboard in `Home -> Internal Users -> Update User` or via REST
+The password of internal users can easily be updated either via the Dashboards/Kibana dashboard in `Home -> Internal Users -> Update User` or via REST

 ```
 PUT /_searchguard/api/internalusers/<user name>